 Current efforts to promote cross-agency collaboration around competitive integrated employment (CIE) in California, such as the CIE Blueprint and the Employment First Committee, continue with common goals to achieve alignment of CIE initiatives and state-level goals across departments.
-Workforce and disability service programs like DDS, DOR, local education agencies, and the general workforce development system have implemented projects and initiatives that support CIE.
+Workforce and disability service programs like DDS, DOR, Local education agencies, and the general workforce development system have implemented projects and initiatives that support CIE.
 However, not all these programs are coordinated resulting in fragmentation and missed opportunities to leverage resources to maximize service delivery.
 As a result, and despite unprecedented workforce talent shortages across the state, a potential workforce that wants to work is going untapped due to some parallel efforts and missed opportunities to coordinate.
-As a result, and despite unprecedented workforce talent challenges across the state, a potential workforce that wants to work is going untapped.
 This fragmented approach has led to barriers that prevent people with disabilities who want to work from being able to access the opportunities and support they may need to do so.